Village holiday rental ideal for couples and vintage fashion lovers!

 Private swimming pool

 This holiday rental includes a 12m x 6m in-ground private pool with roman steps, exclusively for the use of Beaux Souvenirs guests.
 The outside area includes a table and gas barbeque perfect for outdoor dining, seats under the trees and sun loungers and parasols by the pool.

 Great village amenities

-Leave your vehicle within our secure grounds and the village centre is a three-minute walk, offering a butcher with deli counter, baker, newsagent (inc. British newspapers), doctor, physio, post office, pharmacy, hairdresser, and Rumeurs bistro with outdoor seating and drinks only licence.
+Leave your vehicle within our secure grounds and the village centre is a few minutes walk, offering a butcher with deli counter, epicerie and tea room, baker, newsagent (inc. British newspapers), doctor, physio, post office, pharmacy, hairdresser, and Rumeurs bistro with outdoor seating and drinks only licence.
 Just outside the village is the Barrage de Miallet, a manmade lake and bird reserve.

 The gite is perfect for...